sthau/sthau.github.io/index.md

 ## About Me

-I am a 3rd year PhD student in Economics at Stanford.
-I am interested in industrial organization and political economy.
-I'm particularly interested in social networks and media.
+I am a 3rd year PhD candidate in Economics at Stanford.
+I am interested in industrial organization and political economy, with particular interests in digital media and social networks.
+I also have interests in applied econometrics, focused on model robustness.

 You can reach me at samthau (at) stanford [dot] edu.
 My Google Scholar is [here](https://scholar.google.com/citations?hl=en&user=HM2wcgIAAAAJ).
 My CV is [here](CV/sam_thau_cv.pdf).

 ## Working papers